Stormwater Utility Fee

 Larger and Non-Residential Properties

-The Quarterly Stormwater Utility Fee for all residential properties greater than 2 acres in size and all non-residential properties is equal to $87.83 times the EHA.
+For all residential properties greater than 2 acres in size and all non-residential properties, the fee is based on the impervious acreage of the property.

-Properties with stormwater retention features such as rain barrels, detention ponds or rain gardens may submit calculations from a certified engineer that document the percentage of water retained.
+Properties with stormwater retention features may submit calculations from a professional engineer that document the percentage of water retained.
 The City will review the calculations and make adjustments to the Stormwater Utility Fee as appropriate.
-Properties which discharge to an approved stormwater retention system or directly to the Mississippi or Rock Rivers may apply for a discount from the quarterly charge of up to 100%.
+Properties which discharge directly to the Mississippi or Rock Rivers may apply for a discount from the quarterly charge of up to 100%.
 Vacant property that has only pervious surfaces will be exempted from the fee.